 - What do you dream about?

-2. Where do you have credibility and experience?
+2. Assets: Where do you have credibility and experience?

 Your passion will get you over hurdles and will fuel and drive your work day to day, but passion about a topic is not everything that you need.
 The second thing you need to look at are your assets.
 You need to find your unique selling point (USP).
 This is a marketing concept I got repeatedly pushed onto me in my business college days.
 The concept basically means finding what differentiates you from others, something that’s special about you, a reason why people should listen to you and not to someone else.